What is MIC? And what can you get out of it?

 MIC's goal is to identify and defeat the major blockages that hold musicians back.
 We put a name to a beast that we repeatedly found plagues most musicians (and many people in other professions, especially performance/entertainment): the disappointment that the people in your life don't (usually/often) give adequate reactions to your music products and efforts.
 We studied this uncannily common occurrence psychologically and called it out for what it is: The First Circle Conundrum.

-Anyone who is only 1 degree of separation away from you (in your First Circle) has already labeled you ("Niece", "Cousin", "Classmate", "Brother", etc), and they cannot easily relabel you ("Cool Musician I want to follow").
-This is also expressed in the saying: "A prophet has no honor in his own country."
+Here's what's going on: Anyone who is only 1 degree of separation away from you (in your First Circle) has already labeled you ("Niece", "Cousin", "Classmate", "Brother", etc), and they cannot mentally relabel you in the way they'd need to in order to become your fan ("Cool Musician I want to follow").
+This sentiment is also expressed in the saying: "A prophet has no honor in his own country."

 Power in Every Position